ibm-cloud-architecture/governed-ml-ops/README.md

 ---------

-### Model Candidacy Validation<a class="anchor" id="Model-Candidacy-Validation">
+#### Part 1 - Module 2 : Model Candidacy Validation<a class="anchor" id="Model-Candidacy-Validation">

-2. This module of the workflow captures the Model details as part of Model Governance Workflow using IBM Openpages.
+This module of the workflow captures the Model details as part of Model Governance Workflow using IBM Openpages.
 <br>

    <i> Role </i>: This step needs to be executed by `ModelApprover`.